CunninghamLi/N33-LA-SimpleCalculator-Starter/README.md

 3. Program class:
    - Implemented input validation for numbers and operations.
-   - Added formatted output using `StringBuilder` for better readability.
    - Integrated the `CalculatorEngine` class through a DLL for modularity.

 4. DLL integration: